shellylac/acspri_llm_guide/codebook/day2s1_schedule.md

 ## 🎯 Session Objectives

-✅ Understand how transformer models embed semantic meaning
+✅ Understand how transformer models
-✅ Generate and compare sentence embeddings using Gemini and Hugging Face
-✅ Visualize relationships via PCA and similarity heatmaps
-✅ Detect framing drift and coder disagreement in language
-✅ Reuse modules in classification, prompt QA, and RAG pipelines
+✅ Components of the transformer model
+✅ Vector search intro
+✅ Prompting in Gemini API

 ---